austin006/austin006.github.io/docs/project-portfolio/projects/2025/website.md

 Total time: **~40 hours**

 !!!
 Note
-    I had toyed with the idea of making a website for a few months.
-It wasn't until summer that I made time to figure out how to do it.
     I recieved a lot of motivation for this project from my CAD professor who really encouraged displaying and showcasing CAD work well.
 ***

 ## :material-presentation: Result